soCzech/GenHowTo/README.md

    - The code was tested with PyTorch 2.0.

 2. **Download GenHowTo model weights**
-   - Use `download_weights.sh` script or download the [GenHowTo weights](https://data.ciirc.cvut.cz/public/projects/2023GenHowTo/weights/GenHowTo-STATES-96h-v1) manually.
+   - Use `download_weights.sh` script or download the [GenHowTo weights](https://data.ciirc.cvut.cz/public/projects/2023GenHowTo/weights/) manually.
+   - We provide the following weights:
+     - `GenHowTo-STATES-96h-v1` for generating state transformations.
+     - `GenHowTo-ACTIONS-96h-v1` for generating actions.

 3. **Get predictions**
    - Run the following command to get predictions for your image and prompt.